Reben80/Data110-22016/Week5_Titanic_Assignment.md

    - Create a **pyramid-style histogram** (also known as a population pyramid) for age, showing survival data split by sex.
 If possible, attempt to find or create one.
    *Question*: What can you infer from the age and sex distribution in relation to survival rates?

+### Optional Task: Exploring Additional Visualizations
+- **Task 7 (Optional): Bar Graph, Line Plot, and Scatter Plot**
+   - Create a bar graph, line plot, and scatter plot using the Titanic dataset.
+   *Suggestions*: You can explore variables like survival rates, passenger class, age, or fare in these plots.
+   *Question*: What additional insights do these visualizations provide that weren't evident from the histograms and KDE plots?

 ## Key Focus: